zzj-bj/SCHISM_Z/README.md

    - JSON generation: Compute the mean and standard deviation from part or all of your dataset.
 The results will be saved as a JSON file in your dataset folder.
    - Normalisation: Process your data to produce SCHISM-compatible segmentation masks.
 The original `masks` folder will be renamed to `raw_masks`, and the new, normalised masks will be saved in a newly created `masks` folder.

-:warning: Input data must follow the format described in the [Data Preparation](https://github.com/FloFive/SCHISM/tree/main?tab=readme-ov-file#-data-preparation) section of the documentation.
+:warning: Input data must follow the format described in the [Data preparation](https://github.com/FloFive/SCHISM/tree/main?tab=readme-ov-file#-data-preparation) section of the documentation.

 ---
 ### Training workflow
 1. Prepare the dataset: Ensure the dataset is organised according to the required directory structure (presented below).
 2. Create an INI file: Define training parameters such as learning rate, batch size, and model architecture in the INI file (presented below).
 3. Run the training command: Launch the training process, then select the training option and specify:
-    - The dataset directory: contains one or more datasets.
-The ordering and sorting of the data are explained later in this readme.
+    - The dataset directory: Contains one or more datasets.
+The ordering and sorting of the data are explained [later in this README](https://github.com/FloFive/SCHISM/tree/main?tab=readme-ov-file#-data-preparation).
-    - The output folder: the space where, amongst others, a folder containing the model weights will be created after training.
-The files saved in the folder are later described in this readme.
+    - The output folder: This is the workspace where all generated results are stored.
+After training, it will include the model weights, along with other relevant outputs.
+Each file within output/ is described in detail [later in this README](https://github.com/FloFive/SCHISM/tree/Pierre_dev?tab=readme-ov-file#-training-output-files).
-    - The path to the INI file.
+    - The path to the INI file ([described here](https://github.com/FloFive/SCHISM/tree/Pierre_dev?tab=readme-ov-file#scroll-ini-file-setup)).

 ---
 ### Inference workflow